 If you want extra repayments to come out of your pay automatically, just tell your employer how much extra you want to pay.
 They will send us the extra amount along with your standard deductions.
 It is probably a good idea to do this in writing, for example, send your employer an email and check they are making the right deduction.

-If you have not paid the right amount towards your student loan, we can help to fix this.
+If you have not paid the right amount towards your student loan, we can help you fix this.